Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Previous Approaches

 \subparagraph*{The $\mathrm{O}(n^2)$ Algorithm for Binary Trees in \cite{bmc13}.}

 The algorithm for binary trees in \cite{bmc13} is the basis for all subsequent improvements \cite{bmc13, TripletQuartetSoda13, Jansson2015}, including ours as well, so we will describe it in more detail here.
-The dependency that was exploited is the same as in \cite{Bansal2008} but the procedure for counting the shared triplets is completely different.
-More specifically, each triplet in $T_{1}$ and $T_{2}$, defined by the leafs $i$, $j$ and $k$, is implicitly \emph{anchored} in the lowest common ancestor of $i$, $j$ and $k$.
-For a node $u$ in $T_{1}$ and $v$ in $T_{2}$, let $s(u)$ and $s(v)$ be the set of triplets that are anchored in $u$ and $v$ respectively.
-For the number of shared triplets $S(T_{1},T_{2})$ we then have that
+The dependency that was exploited is the same as in \cite{Bansal2011} but the procedure for counting the shared triplets is completely different.
+More specifically, each triplet in $T_{1}$ and $T_{2}$, defined by three leaf labels $i$, $j$, and $k$, is implicitly \emph{anchored} in the lowest common ancestor of $i$, $j$, and $k$.
+For two nodes $u$ in~$T_{1}$ and $v$ in $T_{2}$, let $s(u)$ and $s(v)$ be the set of triplets that are anchored in $u$ and~$v$ respectively.
+For the number of shared triplets~$S(T_{1},T_{2})$ we then have:

 For the algorithm to be $\mathrm{O}(n^2)$ the value $\lvert {s(u) \cap s(v)} \rvert$ must be computed in $\mathrm{O}(1)$ time.
-This is achieved by a leaf colouring procedure as follows: Fix a node $u$ in $T_{1}$ and color the leafs in the left subtree of $u$ \textit{red}, the leafs in the right subtree of $u$ \textit{blue}, let every other leaf have no color and then transfer this coloring to the leafs in $T_{2}$, i.e. identically labelled leafs get the same color.
-To compute $\lvert {s(u) \cap s(v)} \rvert$ we do as follows: let $l$ and $r$ be the left and right children of $v$, and let $w_{\texttt{red}}$ and $w_{\texttt{blue}}$ be the number of red and blue leafs in a subtree rooted at a node $w$ in $T_{2}$.
-We then have that
+This is achieved by a leaf colouring procedure as follows: Fix an internal node $u$ in $T_{1}$ and color the leaves in the left subtree of $u$ \textit{red}, the leaves in the right subtree of $u$ \textit{blue}, let every other leaf have no color and then transfer this coloring to the leaves in $T_{2}$, i.e., identically labeled leaves get the same color.
+The triplets anchored at $u$ are exactly the triplets $xy|z$ where~$x$,~$y$ are blue and $z$ is red, or~$x$,~$y$ are red and $z$ is blue.
+To compute~$\lvert {s(u) \cap s(v)} \rvert$ we do as follows: let $l$ and $r$ be the left and right children of $v$, and let $w_{\texttt{red}}$ and~$w_{\texttt{blue}}$ be the number of red and blue leaves in a subtree rooted at a node~$w$ in $T_{2}$.
+We then have: